Can Nail Polish Kill You? - All Myths Debunked

 Getting a bit of polish in your mouth might cause some mild irritation to your stomach but consuming a whole bottle or more could lead to hospitalization and even death.

 This is especially true for children.
-Because they are so small, consuming nail polish could be fatal to them.
-And while dogs are physically different from us, nail polish can be bad for dogs too.
+Because they are so small, consuming nail polish could be fatal for them.
+Also, while dogs are physically different from us, nail polish can be bad for dogs too.

 Most of us have consumed a small amount of nail polish at some point.
-It’s one of the reasons biting your nails is bad, because when you bite your nails small pieces of nail polish get in your mouth.
+It’s one of the reasons biting your nails is bad, because when you bite your nails a small amount of nail polish may get in your mouth.
 Nail polish can wreak havoc on your digestive system and cause severe damage.

-The more polish you consume, the more severe the toxic poisoning.
+The more polish you consume, the more severe the concern.
 It's crazy what happens to your body when you eat nail polish.
-It may lead to nausea, vomiting, and dizziness.
+It may lead to nausea, vomiting, dizziness amongst other ailments.

 Nail Polish Fumes Are Also Dangerous